YMONGUCHI/sharedpalette/README.md

 ## Architecture

-SharedPalette follows a standard three-tier architecture: a static React frontend served from S3, a Node.js + Express backend on Elastic Beanstalk, and a PostgreSQL database on RDS.
+SharedPalette follows a standard three-tier architecture: a static React frontend served from S3 via CloudFront, a Node.js + Express backend on Elastic Beanstalk, and a PostgreSQL database on RDS.
+The frontend is served over HTTPS through CloudFront.
 The frontend communicates with the backend over HTTP, and the backend communicates with the database over SQL.

 ### Request Flow